dataliterate/slidedeck-pdf.js/Readme.md

 # Next up

-- scaling
+- [x] scaling
+- [x] loading incator
+  could be realized via a callback
+- [ ] remove jquery and History.js dependency
+- [ ] better API
+- [ ] links on slides (as seen in pdf.js viewer code)
-- SpeakerNoteParser should anaylse and keep line breaks
+- [ ] SpeakerNoteParser should anaylse and keep line breaks
-- animation between slides
-- loading incator
-- links on slides

 # Development